-[Release No. 34-99782; File No. SR- CboeBZX-2023-069]
+[Release No. 34-100214; File No. SR-CboeBZX-2023-069]

-Self-Regulatory Organizations; Cboe BZX Exchange, Inc.; Notice of Filing of Amendment No. 1 to, and Designation of a Longer Period for Commission Action on Proceedings To Determine Whether To Approve or Disapprove, a Proposed Rule Change To List and Trade Shares of the VanEck Ethereum ETF Under BZX Rule 14.11(e)(4), Commodity-Based Trust Shares
+Self-Regulatory Organizations; Cboe BZX Exchange, Inc.; Notice of Filing of Amendment No. 2 to a Proposed Rule Change To List and Trade Shares of the VanEck Ethereum Trust Under BZX Rule 14.11(e)(4), Commodity-Based Trust Shares

-March 20, 2024.
+May 22, 2024.

-On September 6, 2023, Cboe BZX Exchange, Inc. ("BZX" or "Exchange") filed with the Securities and Exchange Commission ("Commission"), pursuant to Section 19(b)(1) of the Securities Exchange Act of 1934 ("Act") 1 and Rule 19b-4 thereunder, 2 a proposed rule change to list and trade shares ("Shares") of the VanEck Ethereum ETF ("Trust") under BZX Rule 14.11(e)(4), Commodity-Based Trust Shares.
-The proposed rule change was published for comment in the Federal Register on September 26, 2023.3 the Act 6 to determine whether to approve or disapprove the proposed rule change.7 On February 16, 2024, the Exchange filed Amendment No. 1 to the proposed rule change as described in Items I and II below, which Items have been prepared by the Exchange.
-Amendment No. 1 amended and replaced in its entirety the proposed rule change as originally submitted.
-The Commission is publishing this notice to solicit comments on the proposed rule change, as modified by Amendment No. 1, from interested persons and to extend the time period for approving or disapproving the proposed rule change, as modified by Amendment No. 1.
+On September 6, 2023, Cboe BZX Exchange, Inc. ("BZX" or "Exchange") filed with the Securities and Exchange Commission ("Commission"), pursuant to Section 19(b)(1) of the Securities Exchange Act of 1934 ("Act") 1 and Rule 19b-4 thereunder,2 a proposed rule change to list and trade shares ("Shares") of the VanEck Ethereum Trust (f/k/a VanEck Ethereum ETF) under BZX Rule 14.11(e)(4), Commodity-Based Trust Shares.
+The proposed rule change was published for comment in the Federal Register on September 26, 2023.3 On September 27, 2023, pursuant to Section 19(b)(2) of the Act,4 the Commission designated a longer period within which to approve the proposed rule change, disapprove the proposed rule change, or institute proceedings to determine whether to disapprove the proposed rule change.5 On December 18, 2023, the Commission instituted proceedings under Section 19(b)(2)(B) of the Act 6 to determine whether to approve or disapprove the proposed rule change.7 On February 16, 2024, the Exchange filed Amendment No. 1, which replaced and superseded the proposed rule change in its entirety.
+On March 20, 2024, the Commission provided notice of Amendment No. 1 to the proposed rule change and designated a longer period for Commission action on the proposed rule change, as modified by Amendment No. 1.8 On May 21, 2024, the Exchange filed Amendment No. 2 to the proposed rule change as described in Items I and II below, which Items have been prepared by the Exchange.
+Amendment No. 2 amended and replaced the proposed rule change, as modified by Amendment No. 1, in its entirety.
+The Commission is publishing this notice to solicit comments on the proposed rule change, as modified by Amendment No. 2, from interested persons.